Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 If we need for example to change a warning color, supposing this color is defined as a _semantic token_, we only have to change its assigned value and all components using the _semantic token_ won't be impacted in their definition.
 In fact, semantic tokens are here to bring meaning, semantic, between raw values and components.

 In addition, there are hundreds of _semantics tokens_ which must be exposed in the end through the theme.
 Each _semantic token_ "family" is declared in its dedicated _Swift protocol_.
-This protocol is then used for the tokens wrappers embeded inside the theme.
+This protocol is then used for the tokens providers embeded inside the theme.

 Because we choose to split responsabilities and objects into their own modules, we faced troubles to make possible for children themes to override properties declared in _protocols_ and defined in _extensions_.
 That is the reason why tokens are exposed as `@objc open` to be available and overridable anywhere.